UrbanAnalyst/dodgr/cran-comments.md

 2kB due to RcppParallel / TBB.
 I confidently presume that the fix also successfully addresses the ASAN/UBSAN issues.
 Sorry for any inconvenience.

+I have also rectified one previous, intermittently failing test.

 ## Notes

 This submissions generates the following NOTES on some systems: